yracine/device-type.myecobee/README.md

 http://thingsthataresmart.wiki/index.php?title=My_Ecobee_Init#Issue_.231:_I_don.27t_know_how_to_create_a_custom_smartapp

-# 3) Under the ST classic mobile app, execute MyEcobeeInit (under MarketSpace>Smartapps>MyApps)
+# 3) Under the new Samsung connect app, execute MyEcobeeInit (under + in the upper right corner/Smartapps)

-<b>Click on the Smartapps link in the upper section of the following Marketspace screen (last icon at the bottom), and then MyApps (last item in the list).</b>
+<b>Click on the Smartapp name (MyEcobeeInit) in the list of smartapps under the Custom section</b>